-At MTS we have always focused on making mines more efficient: from saving fuel, to prolonging the life cycle of a mining fleet.
-Our work has saved the world many tons of CO2 emissions and premature asset retirement.
-We are thrilled to be able to talk about these results.
+Here at MTS, we have always focused on making mines more efficient: from saving fuel, to prolonging the life cycle of a mining fleet.
+Our work has saved the world many tons of CO2 emissions and premature asset retirement, and we are thrilled to be able to talk about these results.

-The mining industry is growing year-on-year, particularly in the rare metals sector required for the EV revolution.
+The mining industry is growing year-on-year, particularly in the rare earth metals and battery metals sector required for the electric vehicle revolution.

 This is great news, but the world is getting hotter arguably at a much faster pace.
 June 2019 has been the hottest month on record in the UK, and these types of records are being broken with increasing frequency...

 Although MTS's activities are generally net positive for the environment in the long run, there is a lot more we should and can do to help avert the biggest environmental challenge of our time.

 This is why MTS has been implementing changes with the aim of substantially reducing our carbon footprint by the end of the year!

 As a service company, our biggest CO2 contributions and carbon footprint are in the form of travel and office operations.

 We have already proudly moved to an ultra-low carbon facility at Halton Mill in the UK.
 The office runs on locally generated renewable energy for both power and heat, has the highest energy efficiency rating, uses only environmentally-friendly cleaning and building supplies, and recycles close to 80% of waste.

 Despite this, due to the nature of our work, travel is our biggest (unavoidable) emissions contributor.